 \section{Abstract}

-Matrix recovery is raised in many areas.
-In this paper, we build up a framework for almost everywhere matrix recovery which means to recover almost all the $P\in \M\subset \H^{p\times q}$ from $\Tr(A_jP), j=1,\ldots,N$ where $A_j\in V_j\subset \H^{p\times q}$.
+The aim of matrix recovery is to recover $P\in \M\subset \H^{p\times q}$ from $ \LL_\A(P) = (\Tr(A_1^T P), \Tr(A_2^T P), \dots, \Tr(A_N^T P))^T $ with $A_j\in V_j\subset \H^{p\times q}$, which is raised in many areas.
+In this paper, we build up a framework for almost everywhere matrix recovery which means $\LL_\A$ is almost everywhere injectivity on $\M$.
 We mainly focus on the following question: how many measurements are needed to recover almost all the matrices in $\M$?
 For the case where both $\M$ and $V_j$ are algebraic varieties, we use the tools from algebraic geometry to study the question and present some results to address it under many different settings.